dsatizabal/tt03-dsp-4bits-sequential-alu/README.md

 ## pins

-All pins follow positive logic so active state is a high voltage level or "1"
+All pins follow positive logic so active state is a high voltage level

 _inputs_
 - io_in[0] = external clock